Top-philic ALP phenomenology at the LHC: the elusive mass-window: The Top-philic ALP

 First we notice, that at small $m_{a}$ values the bottom-quark contribution, with $c_{b}$ obtained from one-loop induced $c_{t}$ effects, is dominant w.r.t.~the top-quark one.
 For larger $m_{a}$, the top contribution takes over.
 Second, in the mass-window of phenomenological interest in our paper, $10~{\rm GeV}\lesssim m_{a}\lesssim 200~{\rm GeV}$, $c_{GG}^{\rm eff}$ never surpasses 0.05, contrary to the $O(1)$ expectations from typical ALP models.
-Finally, there is a cancellation between the top and bottom contributions, arising at one-and two-loop level, respectively.
-We will discuss this in Sec.~\ref{sec:BRs} and in Appendix \ref{app:dip}, noting that it does not impact the exclusion limits that will be derived in this work.
+Finally, there is a cancellation between the top and bottom contributions, arising at one- and two-loop level, respectively.
+We will discuss this in Sec.~\ref{sec:BRs} and in Appendix \ref{app:dip}, noting that the exclusion limits that will be derived in this work are independent of a precise computation of this effect.

 Our discussion so far has focused on low-energy amplitudes below the mass of the top quark, but in our work we also consider the opposite limit ($Q^2 \gg m_t^2$), {\it e.g.}, when computing the cross section of $pp\TO a+{\rm jet}$ production in Sec.~\ref{sec:xsALP} to set bounds on $c_t$ in Sec.~\ref{sec:DM-CS}.
 In this high-energy regime, there is no reason to expect the same suppression $\propto m_a^2/m_t^2$.
 This behaviour can be explicitly checked in some kinematic limits.
 Let us, for instance, consider the case of an on-shell ALP with negligible mass, $k^2 = m_a^2 \approx 0$, and take one gluon to be on-shell, $p^2=0$, while the second gluon is off-shell by an amount $q^2=-Q^2$, with $Q^2 >0$.
 One then finds that the form factor in Eq.~\eqref{eq:aggampl} behaves as \be 1 + 2 m_t^2 C_0(p^2=0,q^2=-Q^2; m_t^2) = 1 - \frac{m_t^2}{Q^2} \,\,{\log}^2 \left[ \frac{1 + (1 + 4 m_t^2/Q^2)^{-1/2}}{1 - (1 + 4 m_t^2/Q^2)^{-1/2} } \right], \ee and it asymptotes to $1$ for large $Q^2$, corresponding to an effective coupling\footnote{The apparently accidental simplicity of Eq.~\eqref{eq:tadaaa!} will be more clear in Sec.~\ref{sec:xsALP}, where the computation of the associated production of an ALP and a light jet in the non-derivative basis is discussed.} \be c_{GG}^{{\rm eff}, \, t}(Q^2 \gg m_t^2) = c_t/2\, . \ee As we can see, no suppression with $m_a^2$ is found in this case, so that the main contribution at high energies will be indeed provided by the top quark at one loop, unlike the previously discussed case where the dominant contribution comes from two-loop diagrams involving bottom quarks.
 Nevertheless, when all fermions are considered, since $Q^2 \gg m_t^2$ implies $Q^2 \gg m_f^2$, we have \be c_{GG}^{{\rm eff}}(Q^2 \gg m_t^2) = \sum_{f = \,{\rm quarks}} \frac{c_f}{2}=\frac{c_t+c_{b}}{2} \simeq\frac{ c_{t}(\Lambda)}{2}\, , \ee where in the r.h.s.~of the equation we have taken into account only the leading contributions to $c_{t}(\Lambda)$ by using Eq.~\eqref{eq:cthird}.